 each of the layers.
 The diagram below shows the various options available for developers when building Oracle ADF applications.
 The Oracle ADF model layer is the glue that integrates the various components of Java EE applications and makes development so flexible.
 EJB, Web Services, JavaBeans, JPA/EclipseLink/TopLink objects, and many others can all be used as Business Services for the Oracle ADF Model.
 View layers can include web-based interfaces implemented with JSF, Desktop Swing applications, and MS Office front ends, as well as interfaces for mobile devices.

 Oracle ADF is based on the Model-View-Controller (MVC) design pattern.
 An MVC application is separated into:

 - A model layer that handles interaction with data sources and runs the business logic

 - A view layer that handles the application user interface

 - A controller that manages the application flow and acts as the interface between the model and the view layers

 The Business Services layer - provides access to data from various sources and handles business logic.

-The Model layer - provides an abstraction layer on top of the Business Services layer, enabling the view and controller layers to work with different implementations of Business Services in a consistent way.
+The Model layer - provides an abstraction layer on top of the Business Services layer, enabling the view and controller layers to work with different implementations of Business Services consistently.

 The Controller layer - provides a mechanism to control the flow of the Web application.